jmbucknall/EZDSL/ezdsl.md

   The Windows locale is used both to compare and to uppercase strings.
   You cannot change this behavior.

-  If you set IgnoreCase, then the hash table will reorganize its data objects and keys to use the new value.
+  If you set `IgnoreCase`, then the hash table will reorganize its data objects and keys to use the new value.
 This requires a separate internal array to be allocated, all the keys and data objects transferred to it and the old array disposed of.
 Naturally this takes time.
-In general, though, you wouldn't change a hash table's IgnoreCase property after creating the table.
+In general, though, you wouldn't change a hash table's `IgnoreCase` property after creating the table.

 ### Declaration
     property TableSize : integer